usarthurchoi/vs_extension_acekumon_logcat/README.md

 Extension Settings

 This extension contributes the following settings:

-- myExtension.usePackagePicker: Enable picking packages from a list for filtering LogCat output.
+- acekumon.captureLogCat: Enable picking packages from a list for filtering LogCat output.
 If set to false, users will input a filter word directly.
+Once filters obtained.
+It will apply filters to the LogCat log stream.
+And the filtered log output will be displayed in the VS code output channel, and a logcat.txt on theuser designated directory for off-line inspection.

+- acekumon.stopLogCat: Stop Logcat logging.

 Contributing

 We welcome contributions and suggestions!
-Please open an issue or submit a pull request on our GitHub repository.
+Please open an issue or submit a pull request on our GitHub repository, https://github.com/usarthurchoi/vs_extension_acekumon_logcat.git

 License

 This extension is licensed under the MIT License - see the LICENSE file for details.

-Notes for Further Customization:

--Replace "Android LogCat Viewer" with the actual name of your extension.
--Update the version requirement for Visual Studio Code (v1.XX.X) to match your extension's compatibility.
--The GitHub repository URL placeholder ([#]) should be replaced with the actual URL to your extension's repository.
--If your extension provides additional commands or features not covered here, be sure to document those as well.
--Ensure all prerequisites and setup instructions are accurate and comprehensive, so users can easily get started with your extension.